cambridge-mlg/RECOMBINER/data/Readme.md

 ### Audio (LibriSpeech)

 First put the test clips into ```LibriSpeech/test-clean```.
 Then call ```data.audio.process_audio_datasets``` to process training and test datasets.
 This function will download LibriSpeech training set automatically and process the training & test sets in binary files in the specified directory.
+Note, that to reduce running time and saving space, the function directly thin the training set.

 We provide the 24 test data instances we used in the paper in ```test-clean.zip```.
 If you would like to compress other test set, it is important to follow the same structure to be compatible with the ```torchaudio.datasets.LIBRISPEECH``` API, i.e.,